-It includes transport by boat from Panglao to Balicasag Island, secondly to Virgin Island Bohol and then finally returning back to Panglao.
+It includes transport by boat from Panglao to Balicasag Island, secondly to Virgin Island Bohol, and then finally returning back to Panglao.

-MY EXPERIENCE ON THE BOHOL ISLAND HOPPING TOUR
+MY EXPERIENCE ON THE BALICASAG ISLAND TOUR

-The first mission was to find dolphins on our way over to Balicasag Island and we got lucky when one breached out of the water right next to our boat.
+The first mission was to find dolphins on our way over to Balicasag and we got lucky when one breached out of the water right next to our boat.

 I guess some experiences like this are best left unphotographed.
-But damn I wish I had my camera at the ready…
+But damn I wish I had my camera at the ready.

-As the boat neared Balicasag Island, which was only a 30 minute trip over from Panglao, we could already see the colourful reef from the boat, that’s how insanely clear and pristine the water is.
+As the boat neared Balicasag, which is only a 30-minute trip over from Panglao, we could already see the colorful reef from the boat, that’s how insanely clear and pristine the water is.

 BALICASAG ISLAND SNORKELING

 I remember squealing like a little girl with excitement!
-I knew Balicasag was renowned for sea turtles residing in the reefs here but I did not expect to find one that easily.
+I knew this place was renowned for sea turtles residing in the reefs here but I did not expect to find one that easily.

-We spent at least two hours snorkeling around the Balicasag reef and swam with about 15 different turtles.
+We spent at least two hours snorkeling around the reef and swam with about 15 different turtles.
 It was a morning that I will never forget!

 VIRGIN ISLAND BOHOL

 It was still high tide when we arrived on Virgin Island Bohol so the sand bar wasn’t completely exposed.

 I was a little deterred by the number of tourists at first, but when I got off the boat to explore the shallow waters around the sand bar it was quite interesting to see what was going on.